Girmay Zahilay

-Girmay Hadish Zahilay (/ˈɡɜːrmaɪ ˈzɑːhɪlaɪ/ GUR-my-_-ZAH-hil-eye; born May 6, 1987) is an American politician and lawyer who is a member of the King County Council from District 2 in Seattle, Washington.
+Girmay Hadish Zahilay (/ˈɡɜːrmaɪ ˈzɑːhɪlaɪ/ GUR-my-_-ZAH-hil-eye; born May 6, 1987) is an American politician who is a member of the King County Council from District 2 in Seattle, Washington.
 He was elected in 2019, defeating longtime incumbent Larry Gossett.
+In 2025, Zahilay was elected King County Executive, succeeding interim appointee Shannon Braddock.

 Early life and education

 Zahilay and his brother were born in Sudan to Ethiopian refugees from Tigray who had escaped military conflict.
 He was three years old when his family immigrated to the United States, settling in the Rainier Valley.
-Zahilay moved between public housing arrangements in several neighborhoods in South Seattle, including the International District and Skyway, while his mother Abie worked double shifts as a nursing assistant.
-The family also stayed at a homeless shelter in Downtown Seattle between moves to public housing in NewHolly and Rainier Vista.
+Zahilay moved between public housing arrangements in several South Seattle neighborhoods, including the International District and Skyway, while his mother Abie worked double shifts as a nursing assistant.
+The family also stayed at a homeless shelter in Downtown Seattle between moves to public housing in New Holly and Rainier Vista.

+Zahilay attended Asa Mercer Middle School in Seattle.
 He graduated from Franklin High School in Seattle and was a research intern at the University of Washington Department of Biology.
 He majored in biology at Stanford University, where he served as president of the Black Student Union.
-Zahilay earned a J.D. degree from the University of Pennsylvania and worked as an intern at the Office of the White House Counsel during the Obama administration.
+Zahilay earned a Juris Doctor from the University of Pennsylvania and worked as an intern at the Office of the White House Counsel during the Obama administration.